-The office promulgates the master schedule of courses twice each year in October and March, conducts registration, collects and records grades, certifies degree eligibility and manages several aspects of commencement.
+The office promulgates the master schedule of courses for each academic year, conducts registration, processes grades, certifies degree eligibility and manages several aspects of commencement.

-Course registration for returning students is conducted in April for the summer and fall, and in November for spring and intersession via the University Information System (UIS) on the World Wide Web.
-Located at https://uis.uofs.edu, the system provides secure links to academic records, registration options, student class schedules, address information, tuition accounts and financial-aid information.
-Mid-term and final grades are also available on UIS.
+Course registration for returning students is conducted in April for the subsequent summer and fall, and in November for the subsequent spring and intersession through the University's my.scranton.edu intranet portal and the University Information System (UIS) on the World Wide Web.
+The my.scranton.edu portal also provides secure links to academic records, registration options, student class schedules, address information, tuition accounts and financial-aid information.
+Midterm and final grades are also available in UIS through my.scranton.edu.

 Located in St. Thomas Hall 301, the Office of the Registrar is open Monday, Tuesday, Wednesday and Friday, 8:30 a.m. to 4:30 p.m.; Thursday, 10:00 a.m. to 4:30 p.m.
 For more information, please call (570) 941-7721 or e-mail registrar@scranton.edu.
-Additional information and resources (including the academic calendar, course schedules and student grade point average calculator) are available online at www.scranton.edu/registrar.
+Additional information and resources (including the academic calendar, course schedules, registration information and student grade point average calculator) are available online at www.scranton.edu/registrar.